LEARN JAPANESE WITH PIMSLEUR

-Japanese Indefinite - Does this mean yes or no?
+Vague Japanese - Does that mean yes or no?

 Japanese has few syllables, so many Japanese words are the same.
 This isn't usually a problem thanks to the context.
 The big problem is the numerous meanings that are present in a single word.
 In today's article we are going to see some words that can make people confused.
 Words that not even the Japanese know how to differentiate or explain, making Japanese vague.

-Same words with different meanings and ideograms we already know.
-See the example of the word chopsticks which can mean bridge, chopsticks, edge and shore.
-Another example is the word Kami which can mean God, Paper or hair.
-We have already covered this in the article. same words with completely different meanings.
-But today we are going to address the same words that can give the opposite sense of their meaning.
+Words with the same meanings and different ideograms are already known.
+Take the example of the word Hashi which can mean bridge, chopsticks, edge, and shore.
+Another example is the word Kami which can mean God, Paper, or hair.
+We have already discussed this in the article words with the same spellings but completely different meanings.
+But today we will address the same words that can give the opposite sense of their meaning.

 Vague japanese